WorldBrain/Memex/GETTING-STARTED.md

 ## Documenting

-We try to encourage documententing module exports using JSDoc with TypeScript, and also higher level overviews of different "feature modules" (directories containing multiple modules related to a particular feature) in README markdown modules.
+We try to encourage documenting module exports using JSDoc with TypeScript, and also higher level overviews of different "feature modules" (directories containing multiple modules related to a particular feature) in README markdown modules.

 If you have made changes to any exports in existing modules, please update the corresponding docs if needed.